FREQUENTLY ASKED QUESTIONS

 postage stamps.
 The official authorisation was given on 13th March 1868.

-Click here to see the letter of 13th March 1868 to Sloper
+Letter of 13th March 1868 to Sloper from the GPO

 Official authorisation to perfin Foreign Bill and Inland Revenue stamps was given on 27th June 1870.

-His case was no doubt strengthed by a well publicised incident involving a
+His case was no doubt strengthened by a well publicised incident involving a

 provisions shop keeper charged with receiving some 7,000 "stolen"